 To acquire enough data to discover if the Corca Laidhe can be differentiated from other Munster groups we need 10 sets of haplotypes from at least 10 ten different Corca Laidhe surnames whose earliest known ancestor was born in Munster.

 All results are valuable to the ongoing analysis.
-Please do not leave the project if you believe you don't have Corca Laidhe DNA.
+Please do not leave the project even if you believe you don't have Corca Laidhe DNA.
 Your results will be needed for comparison.

 Advanced SNP Testing